atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     3.  **TODO** add appropriate citations for code, review to make sure this is done correctly

+    4.  add grid-search json to help with choices defined on disk

+    5.  possible script for continue training if patience not triggered

-    4.  when converting to graph, mask out N to zero in adjacency matrix
+    6.  when converting to graph, mask out N to zero in adjacency matrix

-    5.  look into argument structure and ensure all arguments are present in same paragraph
+    7.  look into argument structure and ensure all arguments are present in same paragraph

 2. Sequence encoding